lpassig/AzureSpokeBlueprint/README.md

 - Azure Subnet: ```CompanyPrefix```-core-001-subnet
 - Azure Automation Account: ```CompanyPrefix```-core-aa-```UiniqueString```</p>
 7. Click ```Assign``` to assign the blueprint and begin to bootstrap the ```Spoke-Subscription```

 ## What is the result?

 There are two major deployments that are being created.
 The first one being ```resources``` that can be used by the Business Unit.
-The second one being ```Policies``` that enforces a set of Governace, Compliance and Seucrity measures.
+The second one being ```Policies``` that enforces a set of Governance, Compliance and Security measures.

 1. Deployment of Azure resources:</p>
 ![Assign Demo1](media/Result1.png)</p></p>
 2. Deployment of Azure policies:</p>
 ![Assign Demo1](media/Result2.png)</p></p>

 ## FAQ

 ### The rollout of the Log analytics Agent fails
 You need to be a bit more patient.
-Installing and configuring  all agents is a timeconsuming process.
+Installing and configuring all agents is a time consuming process.
 This can take up to 1 hour.